-AS 2002 The Evolution of the U.S. Air and Space Power Force II
+AS 2002 The Evolution of U.S. Air and Space Power II

 Co-requisite: AS 1000.
-Examines general aspects of the air and space power from a historical perspective.
-The course covers a time period from the Vietnam War to the global positioning systems of the Persian Gulf War.
+Examines general aspects of air and space power from a historical perspective.
+The course covers a time period from the Vietnam War to present operations.